davidobrien1985/davidobrien1985.github.io/blog/_posts/2012-12-02-create-a-new-software-update-group-in-configmgr.md

 ## How do I find the Knowledge Base ID?

-Every update by Microsoft is published on their site, for example a Dot Net 3.5 SP1 hotfix for Windows 7 can be found here: <a href="http://support.microsoft.com/kb/976462" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://support.microsoft.com/kb/976462', 'http://support.microsoft.com/kb/976462']);" title="http://support.microsoft.com/kb/976462">http://support.microsoft.com/kb/976462</a>
+Every update by Microsoft is published on their site, for example a Dot Net 3.5 SP1 hotfix for Windows 7 can be found here: [http://support.microsoft.com/kb/976462]("http://support.microsoft.com/kb/976462" http://support.microsoft.com/kb/976462)

 For our script to run you’ll need the number at the end of the URL, 976462.